Recommendations

 A widow is about to get her ranch foreclosed, but her son is on the way with his ten-year-savings to pay off the mortgage.
 The banker has him ambushed on the trail but a wandering cowboy, Pete Morrison, rides up before the henchman can get the money.
 Pete promises the dying son he will get the money to his mother before her ranch is lost.

-The influence of Jay Marchant in The Homeward Trail can be felt in the way modern Action films handle artistic bravery.
+The influence of Jay Marchant in The Homeward Trail can be felt in the way modern Western films handle artistic bravery.
 From the specific lighting choices to the pacing, this 1923 release set a high bar for atmospheric immersion.

 View Details